-The results represented the effects that are expected during the in-stationary inflow condition in combination with the given boundary conditions very well.
-Rotor thrust and rotor torque follow the gust shape very close.
-An analysis of the time history of rotor thrust and rotor torque during the gust show an increased rotor loading of about 100% compared to constant inflow.
-Pressure distributions and friction force coefficients reveal that the flow on the rotor blades at maximum gust velocity is separated and thus highly in-stationary.
+The results represented the effects that are expected during the instationary inflow condition in combination with the given boundary conditions very well.
+Rotor thrust and rotor torque follow the gust shape very closely.
+An analysis of the time history of rotor thrust and rotor torque during the gust show an increased rotor loading of about 100 % compared to constant inflow.
+Pressure distributions and friction force coefficients reveal that the flow on the rotor blades at maximum gust velocity is separated and thus highly instationary.
 Moreover, the effect of accelerating wind speeds was found in the rotor wake as the distance between the vortices is stretched and compressed according to the changes of the wind speed.

-The comparison of the results with the aero-elastic software FAST showed a very good agreement of rotor thrust and rotor torque during the EOG.
+The comparison of the results with the aeroelastic software FAST showed a very good agreement of rotor thrust and rotor torque during the EOG.
 Thus, it is a valid and accurate method to predict wind turbine loads during an EOG.
 Nevertheless, a complete validation is not possible at this state as a gust experiment for a wind turbine is not available.
-The first mandatory step for further research on the gust simulation with U-RANS is to perform a grid-independence and time-step study with the resolved gust approach.
-Based on that results, a gust transport velocity with other than infinite speed of sound have to be achieved.
-This may either be realized by adjustments of the resolved-gust approach, by implementing the field approach of, for example, Parameswaran and Baeder (1997), or the velocity disturbance approach of Reimer et al. (2015).
-A third possibility would be to introduce the fluctuating gust velocities obtained from LES computations which themselves fulfil the continuity conditions.
-Only then, the procedures of gust computation for wind turbines in THETA are prepared to be extended to respect atmospheric boundary layer flows or for aero-elastic analysis.
+The first mandatory step for further research on the gust simulation with URANS is to perform a grid-independence and time-step study with the resolved-gust approach.
+Based on these results, a gust transport velocity with other than infinite speed of sound have to be achieved.
+This may be realized by adjustments of the resolved-gust approach, by implementing the field approach of, for example, Parameswaran and Baeder (1997), or by implementing the velocity-disturbance approach of Reimer et al. (2015).
+A third possibility would be to introduce the fluctuating gust velocities obtained from LES computations, which themselves fulfil the continuity conditions.
+Only then are the procedures of gust computation for wind turbines in THETA prepared to be extended to account for atmospheric boundary layer flows or for aeroelastic analysis.
 The then ready-to-use method is supposed to supply a tool for gaining more detailed knowledge about the wind turbine behaviour during extreme gust events, in a first step.
 In a second step, this knowledge can be used to adjust engineering models which are used during the design process.
-It has to be clearly understood that the resolved-gust approach in a U-RANS computation can and will not replace engeeering models at this stage.
-Consequently, the potential of weight reduction (and thus cost-reduction) and increased reliability in wind turbine designs are
+It has to be clearly understood that the resolved-gust approach in an URANS computation cannot and will not replace engineering models at this stage.
+Consequently, the potential of weight reduction (and thus cost reduction) and increased reliability in wind turbine designs are the (very) long-term objectives.